Why Adalo Works for Building QR Scanning Apps

 Deploying Your App to the Web and App Stores

-To publish your QR-enabled app, you’ll need a paid Adalo plan, as trial plans don’t support native publishing or custom domains.
-For full QR functionality, publishing to both the iOS App Store and Google Play Store is essential.
+For full QR functionality, publishing to both the iOS App Store and Google Play Store is essential since the scanner requires native camera access.

-For iOS, you’ll need an Apple Developer License, which costs $99 per year, and Two-Factor Authentication enabled on a trusted Apple device.
-In Adalo’s Launch tab, expand the "iOS App" section, then input your Apple credentials, Bundle ID, and an app-specific password.
+For iOS, you'll need an Apple Developer License, which costs $99 per year, and Two-Factor Authentication enabled on a trusted Apple device.
+In Adalo's Launch tab, expand the "iOS App" section, then input your Apple credentials, Bundle ID, and an app-specific password.
 Start by creating a TestFlight build to test the app as part of your MVP app development before submitting it to the App Store.
-For Android, submission is simpler - use the Launch tab after paying the one-time Google Play Developer fee.
+For Android, submission is simpler—use the Launch tab after paying the one-time Google Play Developer fee.

 "Apple Requires that when your app requests access to use your user's camera... that you provide an explanation for how your app uses these features."